 Cubic zirconia is a development of Soviet scientists who tried to obtain a stone similar to diamond in optical properties, but much less expensive.
 They did it, and now cubic zirconias are used both in the production of optical equipment and in the manufacture of budget jewelry.
 Outwardly, they look like diamonds, but they do not have such a play of color, they are much softer and can become cloudy over time.
 But they are very inexpensive!

 Moissanite is the highest quality and most expensive diamond substitute on the market today.
 But here there is a confusion of concepts.
 Moissanite is a mineral of natural (most likely, cosmic) origin.
 Its crystals are extremely small and are not used in the jewelry industry.
 But the artificial analog of moissanite, carborundum, is much more widespread.
-Lab-grown moissanite is used in jewelry, for example, in moissanite wedding rings, bands and other.
+Lab-grown moissanite is used in jewelry, for example, in moissanite wedding rings, bands, and other.
 Carborundum approaches diamond in hardness (9.5 on the Mohs scale) and significantly outstrips it in its ability to withstand heat.
-It shines even brighter than a real diamond!
+It shines even brighter than a natural diamond!

 Lab-Grown Diamonds from the Great Heights

 Great Heights is a brand that suggests the greatest choice of artificial diamonds in the USA.
-Company algorithms identify every attribute for a diamond, including the Four Cs — carat, cut, clarity, and color — to match customers with the best choice for their price.
+Company algorithms identify every attribute of a diamond, including the Four Cs — carat, cut, clarity, and color — to match customers with the best choice for their price.

 The price difference varies depending on the size and quality of the stone.
 But, in any case, Great Heights offers imitation diamonds that are at least 40 percent cheaper.
 A relatively affordable price allows you to buy more quality jewelry.
 This is the knowledgeable attitude of people who are concerned about protecting the environment and against digging huge mines visible from space.